 Alfred E. Smith

-Governor Alfred E. Smith of New York was a strong advocate of states’ rights and individual freedoms.
-He pressed the passage of the Walker-Gillette bill in 1920 (the first year of National Prohibition).
+Governor Alfred E. Smith of New York was a strong advocate of states’ rights and personal freedom.
+He pressed the passage of the Walker-Gillette bill in 1920.
 It legalized 2.75% beer in clubs, restaurants, hotels, and in grocery stores for home consumption.
 However, two weeks later the U.S. Supreme Court effectively nullified the law.

 Nathan L. Miller